PedrobyJoao/nwaku-eval/README.md

 - [ ] grammar corrections of docs
 - [ ] run several trials for the same experiment for more reliable results
 - [ ] statically build mesh
+- [ ] store each result with a timestamp
 - [ ] num_vs_delay
 - [ ] bug: retry when hundreds of nodes
 - [ ] bug: use another port if busy within `mesh._start_node()`